Subtlety Rogue PvP Best Covenants, Soulbinds, Conduits, and Legendary Powers (Shadowlands / 9.2.5)

 Soulbinds are unlocked as you progress your character with a Covenant.
 Each Covenant features 3 Soulbinds, and every Soulbind has its own set of passive effects.
 In every Soulbind you will have to choose a path, and that path is important as it determines what passives you get, and what kind of Conduits you can use.

-Here are the Soulbind and path you should take if you chose Venthyr.
+Here is the Soulbind and path you should take if you chose Venthyr.

 This Soulbind gives you the Soothing Shade passive.
 While this is a proc, and thus unreliable, if it procs on your burst window it will increase your damage output by a lot.
 You also gain Leisurely Gait, granting you a second charge of Door of Shadows at the cost of a slight cooldown increase.
 On top of that you gain the passive Wasteland Propriety.
 This will give you 6% Versatility when using Flagellation, and since you use this spell when you burst, you gain a flat buff to damage on your burst windows.
-This will be further amplified by the PvP trinket set bonus.
 It's Always Tea Time will provide a very minor defensive benefit.

 Night Fae Soulbind

-Here are the Soulbind and path you should take if you chose Night Fae.
+Here is the Soulbind and path you should take if you chose Night Fae.

 This Soulbind gives you the Grove Invigoration passive.
 This will allow you to gain 300 Mastery when using Sepsis, greatly increasing the burst damage of your finishing moves such as Eviscerate.
 You also get Run Without Tiring, which is a bit of healing when kiting away with Soulshape.
 The last trait, Bonded Hearts will further amplify the Mastery buff given by Grove Invigoration if an ally nearby isn't Night Fae, which helps a lot with the burst damage, on top of providing you and your team with a little bit of healing.
-Last the trait Survivor's Rally is a very powerful defensive tool to have.
+Last the trait Survivor's Rally is a small defensive tool that slightly helps with survivability.

 Here are the Soulbinds and paths you should take if you chose Necrolord.
 There are two good options, depending on the situation.